 Solution Complete the Verify Correct Username and Password, on page 53.
 If the node has been configured for Remote Authentication Dial In User Service (RADIUS) authentication, the username and password are verified against the RADIUS server database rather than the security information in the local node database.
-For more information about RADIUS security, refer to the Security Reference chapter in the Cisco ONS 15454 DWDM Reference Manual Security Reference document.
+For more information about RADIUS security, refer to the Security Reference document.